 The Company recognizes service revenues related to its broadband transport and backhaul communications services when (i) persuasive evidence of an arrangement exists, (ii) the services have been provided to the customer, (iii) the sales price is fixed or determinable, and (iv) the collection of the sales price is reasonably assured.
 Services provided to the Company's customers are rendered pursuant to contractual fee-based arrangements, which generally provide for recurring fees charged for the use of designated portions of the Company's network and typically range for a period of three to ten years.
-The Company's revenue arrangements often include upfront fees charged to the customer for the cost of establishing the necessary components of the Company's network are recognized during the related periods of service.
+The Company's revenue arrangements often include upfront fees charged to the customer for the cost of establishing the necessary components of the Company's network prior to the commencement of use by the customer.
+Fees charged to customers for the recurring use of the Company's network are recognized during the related periods of service.
 Upfront fees that are billed in advance of providing services are deferred until such time the customer accepts the Company's network and then are recognized as service revenues ratably over a period in which substantive services required under the revenue arrangement are expected to be performed, which is the initial term of the arrangement.

 We evaluate the collectability of service receivables by considering a variety of factors.
 The Company typically does not require collateral.
 When the Company becomes aware of a specific customer's inability to meet its financial obligations, the Company records a specific reserve for bad debt to reduce the related accounts receivable to the amount the Company reasonably believes is collectible.
-When appropriate, the Company also records reserves for bad debts for all other customers based on a variety of factors including the length of time the receivable is past due, the financial health of the customer, macroeconomic considerations and historical customers.
-If circumstances related to specific customers change, the Company adjusts its estimates of the recoverability of receivables as needed.
-At December 31, 2017 and 2016, the allowance recorded for service receivable was \$1.0 million and \$1.4 million, respectively.
+When appropriate, the Company also records reserves for bad debts for all other customers based on a variety of factors including the length of time the receivable is past due, the financial health of the customer, macroeconomic considerations and historical experience.
+If circumstances related to specific customers change, the Company adjusts its estimates of the receivables was \$1.0 million and \$1.4 million, respectively.